-- The carriageway construction has not been completed as there is no wearing / surface course. - There are various defects which are in need of repair. - 10.32 Highways also confirmed that they would not raise an objection provided the above was addressed and the application boundary was amended to address these issues with regards to the proposed access. - 10.33 It is worth mentioning that the revised site plan does provide more detail on the existing and proposed drainage of the private road, however, further improvements are considered necessary to overcome the general access concerns raised by Highways and Chatteris Town Council.
-Therefore, subject to condition to secure a 'Highway Improvement Scheme', the proposal would be considered to provide acceptable accesses in terms of highways. - 10.34 Given the scale of the development, it not considered to raise any traffic issues on the existing transport network. - 10.35 In terms of parking, each of the new dwellings would have 2 off street parking spaces.
-This is considered to be acceptable and in accordance with Fenland Local Plan. - 10.36 Servicing and refuse collection is expected to take place from Ellingham Gardens and its general layout is considered adequate to allow for safe manoeuvring of a refuse vehicle and allow collection at appropriate drag distances.
-Nevertheless, a condition to secure more precise details will be imposed to any planning permission. - 10.37 In transport terms, the proposal would be considered to comply with the Fenland Local Plan and NPPF subject to appropriate safeguarding conditions.
+- 10.36 Given the scale of the development, it not considered to raise any traffic issues on the existing transport network. - 10.37 In terms of parking, each of the new dwellings would have 2 off street parking spaces.
+This is considered to be acceptable and in accordance with Fenland Local Plan. - 10.38 Servicing and refuse collection is expected to take place from Ellingham Gardens and its general layout is considered adequate to allow for safe manoeuvring of a refuse vehicle and allow collection at appropriate drag distances.
+Nevertheless, a condition to secure more precise details will be imposed to any planning permission. - 10.39 In transport terms, the proposal would be considered to comply with the Fenland Local Plan and NPPF subject to appropriate safeguarding conditions.